OnTheGoSystems/layouts-foundation/README.txt

-# Toolset Layouts WP-Forge Integration
+# Toolset Layouts Foundation Integration
 ## Compatibility Layer for Foundation and Drag and Drop Layouts for WordPress